astralfrontier/chaosfrontier-org-wiki/scrapbook.md

 So X can equip themselves using anything in the house, but can't teleport anything that won't fit in there, and can't teleport anything back that'll cause problems (so none of this endless-spigots-of-water-from-the-ocean nonsense, or teleporting things into the sun).
 And X is also facing eviction, or eminent domain claims on the property, or something, that puts long term pressure on them.

+**Sam Echevarra** is a professional attorney, and superhuman.
+She has a variety of super-powers: increased intelligence, enhanced senses, flight, super-durability, and more.

+While some super-intelligent supers focus on science or technology, Echevarra devotes her amazing brain power to law.
+She has an encyclopedic knowledge of the law at different levels.
+She has devised numerous innovative legal strategies.
+She has argued in front of the Supreme Court on a few occasions.
+Her proposals for clarifying amendments to existing law have frequently been accepted by legislators.

+Echevarra specializes in prosecuting hard-to-reach crime bosses or influential public figures.
+She has been both prosecutor and defender.
+She has successfully repelled several hits on her from the underworld.
+She has no long-term relationships due to the danger of her job, and often keeps even her coworkers at arm's length to protect them.
+Despite this social distance, she remains committed to her job.

 ## Subversions of Superhero Tropes

 Character is associated with a huge tech company?
 Sure - but he's the janitor.
 He can go anywhere and get access to anything, but he's very limited in what he can make use of without getting caught.